Tokyo Stroll cover

 A Nichiren sect Buddhist temple which houses a statue of Kishimojin who is associated with easy childbirth, protects children, and in Pure Land Buddhism is considered a generally protective Bodhisattvā.
 Presently this temple is a branch temple for the nearby Ikōsan Hōmyōji in Minami Ikebukuro.
 The origin tale of the temple tells of farmers finding a buried statue and building a hut to protect it.
 The current honden, main hall, was built in 1664 with funds donated by Princess Man the wife of Asano Mitsuakira the daimyō of Hiroshima-han which accounts of some Aki region architectural details.
 There were 58 carpenters who worked on the building and the chief carpenter was Tanaka Shōdayū Munetomo.
 The building with its attractive carvings and survived the bombings of WWII, in 1960 it was declared a Tangible Cultural Property of Tokyo and was later designated a National Important Cultural Property in 2016.
 The temple underwent extensive restoration from 1976 to 1979 to restore it to the look it had in the Edo Period.
 To the left of the hall is a huge ginkgo tree planted in the Ōei Era (1394-1427) by Sojo Nichiryu, In the Edo Period there was a belief that women who hugged the tree would have children.
 The tree was designated a National Natural Monument (second class) in 1930, this designation was canceled in 1956 and later that year the tree was designated as a Natural Monument of Tokyo.
 There is a stone monument in front of the tree with “Natural Monument, Ginkgo of Kishimojin” inscribed on it.
 The tree was also designated a Toshima City Important Trees for Landscape in 2017.
 The grounds also include an Inari shrine where Uka no mitama no mikoto is enshrined which predates Zōshigaya Kishibojindō.

-The temple is known for selling susuki mimizuku, small owl figures made from susuki grass that originated here when a local gril started making and selling them to buy medicine for her mother.
+The temple is known for selling susuki mimizuku, small owl figures made from susuki grass that originated here when a local girl started making and selling them to buy medicine for her mother.
 However if you are traveling from overseas and buy one be sure to have agricultural inspectors at customs inspect the owl when you return as it may harbor foreign pests.

 EVENTS: